stickbear2015/NVDA-IBMTTS-Driver/README.md

   We can not distribute the IBMTTS libraries.
 So it is just the driver.
   If you want to improve this driver, feel free to send your pull requests!

+# Download.
+The latest release is available to [download in this link](https://davidacm.github.io/getlatest/gh/davidacm/NVDA-IBMTTS-Driver)

 # Features:
 * Voice, variant, rate, pitch, inflection and volume  setting support.
 * Extra head size, Roughness, Breathiness parameters settings support.
 Create your own voice!